Operated by volunteers. Not officially endorsed or supported. Join us!

 Automatically sort incoming mail

 ...or you can set up your email system to automatically sort your incoming mail into different inboxes.

-This is the most efficient way to use any distribution list or newsletter subscription -- not just Yahoo Groups -- and can be used to manage incoming mail related to certain subjects or people.
+This is the most efficient way to use any distribution list or newsletter subscription -- not just HPAlumni emails -- and can be used to manage incoming mail related to certain subjects or people.
 With pre-sorted mail, you can efficiently deal with similar messages together.

 Periodically open each of your "inbox" folders and scan the new messages by subject line or author.
 Delete the ones you are not interested in.
 Open the others.
 Reply, save, or delete as appropriate.

 Once you take a few minutes to set up your email to automatically sort your incoming mail into a few "inbox" folders, you will never go back to having one overwhelming random inbox!